mrezabayat/iamsorush/content/posts/auto-cpp/index.md

 ## Function

-At function definition, the return type of it can be inferred with the aid of its trailing return type (C++14)
+At function definition, the type can be inferred with the aid of its trailing return type (C++14)

 ```cpp